-- Kristín Vogfjörð (Iceland Met Office)
+- Kristín Vogfjörð (Iceland Meterological Office)

-- Peter Webley (WOVO and University of Alaska)
+- Peter Webley (WOVO/University of Alaska, USA)

-- Tom Wilson (University of Canterbury, NZ)
+- Tom Wilson (University of Canterbury, New Zealand)

 Ben Andrews studies volcanic processes at the National Museum of Natural History in Washington, DC.
 He is a member of the American Geophysical Union, Geological Society of America, and IAVCEI.
 His research focuses primarily on physical processes of explosive eruptions and the pre-eruptive storage conditions of magmas.
 In examining volcanic processes, Ben uses a combination of scaled laboratory experiments, petrologic experiments, laboratory analyses, and fieldwork.
 Prior to joining the Smithsonian Institution in May 2011, he was an NSF Earth Sciences Postdoctoral Fellow at University of California Berkeley.
 Ben has a PhD from The University of Texas at Austin, an M.S. from University of Alaska Fairbanks, and a B.S. from the University of Oregon Honors College.